Pediatric Beckwith-Wiedemann syndrome (BWS)

 Refer a Patient

-What is Pediatric Beckwith-Wiedemann Syndrome?
+What is Beckwith-Wiedemann syndrome (BWS)?

-Beckwith-Wiedemann syndrome causes a child to grow rapidly from birth until about age 8.
+Beckwith-Wiedemann syndrome (BWS) causes a child to grow rapidly from birth until about age eight.
 This rapid growth sometimes leads to hemihyperplasia, which is an uneven or asymmetric appearance.
 In most cases, this becomes less obvious over time and, by adulthood, people with this condition are of average height and appearance.

 In most cases, children with this condition do not have any major, related medical problems.
 Overall, having Beckwith-Weidemann syndrome does not affect quality of life or life expectancy.